 We try to make sure that we provide our publications in the formats that members need.

 Our site has been designed with accessibility in mind.
 We use cascading style sheets, and users can override the style sheets by changing their browser preferences.
 All our text is scaleable, so users can increase or decrease the size by using their browser's 'view' options.
-We will be having an accessibility audit of the site carried out in 2013.
-In the meantime, please email the website team if you have any accessibility problems with it.
+Please email the website team if you have any accessibility problems with the site.

 Profile magazine is routinely published on audio CD and in large print format.
 If you'd like one of these formats, log into your welcome page, select the 'maazines' tab and choose the format you want; or just email our membership department.

 We produce our other national publications in accessible formats on request - please contact email@example.com.

 Prospect organises a number of conferences, seminars, training courses and other events both at national, regional and branch level.
 We have both a moral and legal obligation under the Disability Discrimination Act to ensure that we deliver our services to disabled members in a way that does not discriminate against them.